 - Nominations Committee: Appointed by the President with approval from the Board.
 Must include at least five members, two of which must be Board members who are not eligible for election or reelection that year and at least three at large members.
 Duties include identifying, recruiting, vetting, and facilitating board nominees for consideration by the Board of Directors to stand for election in accordance with equity and inclusion policy.
 Meetings called at the discretion of the chair approximately 3 to 4 times November through March.

-If interested in joining our board, contact Executive Director Danielle Conrad.
+If interested in joining our board, contact Executive Director Mindy Rush Chipman.

-Nearly 50 attorneys volunteer their time to either help the ACLU review potential cases or join with us to file a case.
-If interested in joining a legal panel or being a cooperating attorney, contact Executive Director Danielle Conrad.
+Dozens of attorneys volunteer their time to help the ACLU review potential cases or join with us to file a case.
+If interested in volunteer attorney or co-counsel opportunities, contact Executive Director Mindy Rush Chipman.